 Trial and appellate victories in a consumer claim

-In 2009, Josh successfully defended consumer claims in federal district court under the federal Fair Credit Reporting Act and Fair Debt Collection Practices Act, prevailing on appeal before the U.S. Court of Appeals for the First Circuit in a case which decided several issues of first impression.
+Josh successfully defended consumer claims in federal district court under the federal Fair Credit Reporting Act and Fair Debt Collection Practices Act, prevailing on appeal before the U.S. Court of Appeals for the First Circuit in a case which decided several issues of first impression.
 See Chiang v.
-Verizon New England Inc., 595 F. 3d 26 (First Cir.
-2010).
+Verizon New England Inc., 595 F. 3d 26.

 An appellate win in a professional fee claim

-The Massachusetts Appeals Court upheld a Superior Court jury’s verdict in 2013 in favor of Josh’s clients against their former attorney for charging an unfair and excessive fee.
+The Massachusetts Appeals Court upheld a Superior Court jury’s verdict in 2013 in favor of clients Josh represented against their former attorney for charging an unfair and excessive fee.
 The appeals court also affirmed the trial judge’s award of triple damages and attorney’s fees under the Consumer Protection Act (chapter 93A).
 See Landry v.
 Haartz, 83 Mass.
 App.
 Ct.
-1135 (2013).
+1135.